disktree/drylungs/content/records/mdma001/index.md

     }
 ]
 ---
-Not being able to continue with my original LP plans I decided to go for 7\" Singles instead.
-As luck would have it my friend Wolfgang from \"Hirntrust Grindmedia\" was looking for a label to co-release this plate with and since the belgian underground content was to my liking I had to jump on that opportunity!
+Not being able to continue with my original LP plans I decided to go for 7" Singles instead.
+As luck would have it my friend Wolfgang from [Hirntrust Grindmedia](http://www.hirntrust.at/) was looking for a label to co-release this plate with and since the belgian underground content was to my liking I had to jump on that opportunity!